Skip to main content

 Middleware

-Most worker events are executed in a "middleware stack" meaning you can define multiple workers where the first worker passes the value to the next one using the next() function
+Most worker handlers are executed in a "middleware stack" meaning you can define multiple workers where the first worker passes the value to the next one using the next() function

 workers = ["worker-a.js", "worker-b-js"]